OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-13.md

 ## Acts 13:27

-The people of Jerusalem and their rulers did not recognise Jesus, yet in condemning Him they fulfilled the words of the prophets that are read every Sabbath.
+The people of Jerusalem and their rulers did not recognise Jesus, yet in condemning Him, they fulfilled the words of the prophets that are read every Sabbath.

 ## Acts 13:28